Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: Experimental Results

 We compare our noise generation scheme to two other methods:~Random Full Sequence and Random Partial Sequence.
 Random Full Sequence~\cite{protect2000shamir} generates random noise at all time.
-As a result, all leakage samples (in our experiments we have 2500 of them) are covered by random noise samples.
-Random Partial Sequence improves over Random Full Sequence by generating noise for adding onto only a randomly selected subset of the raw leakage samples.
-In order to fairly compare Random Partial Sequence to our scheme, we have both methods generate the same number $|\Omega_F|$ of noise samples.
-As a result, the two scheme only differ in the selection of raw leakage samples to inject the noise into.
-In the following, we use the term $\textbf{ArN}$ to denote our proposed artificial noise method, the terms $\textbf{RnF}$ and $\textbf{RnP}$ for Random Full Sequence and Random Partial Sequence, respectively.
+As a result, all leakage samples are covered by random noise samples.
+Random Partial Sequence generates noises for adding onto only a randomly selected subset of the raw leakage samples.
+In order to fairly compare Random Partial Sequence to our scheme, we have both methods generate the same number $|\Omega_{F_o}|$ of noise samples.
+Hence the two scheme only differ in the selection of raw leakage samples to inject the noise into.
+In the following, we use the term $\textbf{PrArN}$ to denote \textbf{our} proposed practical artificial noise generation scheme, the term $\textbf{SArN}$ for the previous sample selection based noise generation scheme~\cite{Jin2022}, and the terms $\textbf{RnF}$ and $\textbf{RnP}$ for Random Full Sequence and Random Partial Sequence, respectively.